OpenEx-Platform/docs/docs/usage/teams_and_players_and_organizations.md

 Players are the users that may take part into your Scenarios, to be tested against attack or contextual events ([Injects](injects.md)).

-Players can be created manually with the + button at the bottom right, but we encourage you to active an integration allowing to improt them from your IT environnement, like with Microsoft Entra integration.
+Players can be created manually with the + button at the bottom right, but we encourage you to active an integration allowing to import them from your IT environment, like with Microsoft Entra integration.

 Players are defined by:

 - Email address
 - First name
 - Last name